 Species can differ in growth rates by several orders of magnitude, and this will strongly influence the rates at which they can recover from disturbances.
 For example, the relative growth rate of tropical forest trees is about 0.003 d-1 (Inman-Narahari et al. 2014), whereas microbe communities can reach growth rates of more than 5 d-1 (Lankiewicz et al. 2016).
 Even within a species, the realized growth rate of individuals can differ considerably due to demographic plasticity (Taylor et al. 2019) and environmental context (e.g. community growth rate of microbes can increase up to 700% due to nutrient addition, in comparison to controls; (Degerman et al. 2012)).
+It is undisputed that this variation in population growth rates affects the derived stability measures.
 Fast-growing, short-lived species typically show higher recovery (Lambert et al. 2014; Hillebrand et al. 2018) and resilience (Lobón-Cerviá 2009; Hillebrand et al. 2018; Čuhel et al. 2019; Hiddink et al. 2019; McLaverty et al. 2020) than longer-living, slower growing species.
 Although such differences lead to differences in stability measures such as resilience, where a forest may take centuries to recover from a disturbance that microbes can recover from in days.
-But, does this mean that microbial communities are inherently more stable than tree communities?
+But, does this mean that microbe populations are inherently more stable than tree populations?
 Or can the difference be explained simply by differences in growth rates, such that if this difference were controlled for, they will be more similar in their stability measures.

 Knowledge gap

-Although it has long been recognized that growth rate or life-span affect aspects of stability (Frank 1968; Connell & Sousa 1983; Pimm 1984; Falk et al. 2019), many synthetic or comparative studies do not explicitly account for its influence (Ospina et al. 2012; Knapp & van der Heijden 2018; Huang & Xia 2019; Matos et al. 2020).
-Nevertheless, some attempts have been made to address the impact of growth rate.
+It has long been recognized that growth rate or life-span affect aspects of stability (Frank 1968; Connell & Sousa 1983; Pimm 1984; Falk et al. 2019).
+Some attempts have been made to address the impact of growth rate.
 For example, to account for differences in longevity among groups, Hillebrand and Kunze (2020) normalized the sampling time by study duration.
-However, while useful, this ad hoc transformation relies on the assumption that study durations are chosen proportional to the organism’s longevity across studies.
-Thus, approaches for formalizing how different aspects of stability scale with growth rate, and how to control for these differences to develop synthetic comparisons, are needed.
+This transformation relies on the assumption that study durations are chosen proportional to the organism’s longevity across studies.
+However, many synthetic or comparative studies do not explicitly account for the influence of growth rate (Ospina et al. 2012; Knapp & van der Heijden 2018; Huang & Xia 2019; Matos et al. 2020).Thus, approaches for formalizing how different aspects of stability scale with growth rate, and how to control for these differences to develop synthetic comparisons, are needed.

 Aims of the study